modmark-org/modmark/packages/README.md

 If you want to see some examples of what this json format looks like, you can check out the subdirectories or visit the online playground and select "JSON output".

+## Conventions

+There are some conventions when creating and naming packages.
+ * All packages in this directory should be cargo crates, where the crate name and only binary target name should match the directory name.
+ * All package names must start with a lowercase letter and may only contain lowercase letters, underscores and dashes.
+ * Each package must contain at least one transform (a package isn't very useful without one)
+ * Each transform must satisfy the following:
+   * Its `from` field (the parent or module name) must only contain lowercase letters, digits, dashes, underscores and dots
+   * Its `to` array must have at least one entry, and they all must be in all lowercase letters, since it is meant to match a format or file extension
+   * Its arguments should have names starting with a lowercase letter and may only contain lowercase letters, numbers and underscores

 ## Handling errors

 Errors occur in all pieces of code, including your packages.
 As a part of the sandbox we build to run your packages in, we have built in some error handling.